maxp-hover/engineering/conventions/continuous_delivery/01_prepare.md

 External dependencies should at least be described in a `DEPENDENCIES.md` file as part of your application repository.
 Describe why these dependencies are required and how they are used.
 Ideally you should also provide a Docker Compose configuration (`docker-compose.yml`) and scripts that allow spinning up the application AND its dependencies.

 Identify and document tight coupling to other application / external services as well.
 For example, if your application uses a naming schema to store files consumed by other applications, those applications are tightly coupled.
 We can not change one without changing the other.
 We want to identify these dependencies and eliminate them to make the overall architecture more flexible and easier to manage.
 Use the `DEPENDENCIES.md` for documenting them.

-### Retrieve secrets from vault
-*TODO*

-### Optional: Provide a docker based development workflow
-To make it easier for you and others to run the application, and create compositions for integration tests, it is recommended to setup a Docker based development workflow.

-*TODO*

 ## Examples